 "The war two hundred years ago?"
 Impa asked, raising her eyebrows.
 "Out of the two of us, you're the historian.
 What could I possibly tell you that you don't already know?"

 Zelda studied Impa's face, but it was as smooth as a mask and betrayed no emotion.
-Impa had taught her to make this same expression years ago.
+Impa had taught her how to achieve this same neutrality of expression years ago.
 She knew Impa was hiding something, but she supposed this was only natural.
 If she wanted Impa's honesty, she would have to be honest herself.

 And so she told Impa everything.
 She'd only managed to free an hour of her schedule, so she spoke as concisely and with as much precision as she could manage.
 Impa listened without interrupting, her face becoming progressively more serious.
 When Zelda reached the end of her story, Impa nodded.